Associate Degree Programs

 Learning Outcomes for Associate Degree Programs of Study

-Each of UCB’s associate degree programs prepares our graduates for their chosen fields.
+Each of Urban College’s associate degree programs prepares our graduates for their chosen fields.

 Early Childhood Education Associate Degree Program